 Overview

 Kia Corporation, the South Korean automotive manufacturer is fast developing a portfolio of lower-emission ‘eco’ vehicles, to include, zero-tailpipe emission battery-electric vehicles (BEVs), plug-in hybrid electric vehicles (PHEVs) and mild hybrids.
-The Korean automotive company is headquartered in Seoul, and it is South Korea’s second largest automotive manufacturer after the Hyundai Motor Company (Hyundai owns a 33.88% stake in Kia).
-Kia was found in June 1944, and was formerly known as Kyungsung Precision Industry and Kia Motors Corporation.
-The Kia Corporation has been active in the European markets since 1991.
+The Korean automotive company is headquartered in Seoul, and it is South Korea’s second largest automotive manufacturer after the Hyundai Motor Company (Hyundai owns a 33.88% stake in Kia Corporation).
+At one point, the US automotive manufacturer, Ford Motor Company, also owned a stake in Kia.

 - The all-electric Kia Niro EV